Cast Iron Pizza

 Instructions

-• Place a rack in top-most position of oven; preheat to 475°F. Place dough on a work surface; drizzle with 1 tablespoon olive oil, turning to coat.
-Stretch out to a 10" round and cover loosely with plastic wrap, while preparing the toppings.
+• Place a rack in top-most position of the oven; preheat to 475°F. Place dough on a work surface and stretch out to a 10″ round and cover loosely with plastic wrap, while preparing the toppings.

-• Carefully lay dough inside a well seasoned cast-iron skillet, using your fingers to help extend dough all the way to the edges.
-Season with salt, crushed red pepper flakes and crushed garlic and drizzle remaining olive oil on top.
+• Drizzle 1 tablespoon oil on a well seasoned cast-iron skillet.
+Carefully lay dough inside the skillet and use your fingers to help extend dough all the way to the edges.
+Season with salt and crushed red pepper, and drizzle remaining olive oil on top.

-• Place the cast iron pan in the preheated oven until crust is lightly golden brown, about 5 minutes.
+• Place the cast iron skillet in the preheated oven until the crust is lightly golden brown, about 5 minutes.

-• Remove skillet from the oven, spread marinara over entire dough surface.
-Top with mozzarella cheese, mushrooms and red onions.
-Return skillet to the oven and bake on the top rack until crust is deep golden brown around the edges and cheese is bubbly, about 10 minutes.
-Let cool 5 minutes, then top with sundried tomatoes and basil.
+• Remove skillet from the oven, spread marinara over the entire dough surface.
+Top with mozzarella cheese, tomatoes and Italian seasoning.
+Return the skillet to the oven and bake on the top rack until the crust is deeply golden brown around the edges and the cheese is bubbly, about 10 minutes.
+Let cool for 5 minutes, then garnish with basil and serve.

 Notes